Published Sep 3, 2024

 Stage 1

-In the first stage, and cold symptoms will feel mild.
+In the first stage, cold symptoms will feel mild.
 The first and most notable sign is usually a sore throat, though you may also experience a mild runny nose, congestion, and fatigue.

 Stage 2